vanish125/gpsdo-fw/README.md

   - `Sync.`: press to set the synchronization activation status (when set to `ON` the MCU PPS Output will be resynced if it deviates from the GPS PPS output of more than `threshold` clock cycles during more than `delay` seconds)
   - `Delay`: press to set the MCU PPS output synchronisation delay (in seconds)
   - `Threshold`: press to set the MCU PPS output synchronisation threshold (in clock cycles)
-  - `Force Sync`: press to force the MCU Controlles PPS output to be synched with the GPS PPS output
+  - `Force Sync`: press to force the MCU Controlled PPS output to be synched with the GPS PPS output
 - `Version Screen` : shows the current firmware version

 #### Main screen
 ![Main Screen](https://github.com/fredzo/gpsdo-fw/blob/main/doc/main-screen.jpg?raw=true)
 The top left corner of the `Main Scren` contains an indicator for PPS pulses.
 Next to that is the current number of satellites used by the GPS module.
 To the right of that is the current measured PPB error.
-The PPB error will show ">=10" if the error is larger than 9.99, this is only due to a lack of space on the display.
 Bottom line is the current UTC time from GPS module.

 #### PPB Menu